sphinx-doc/sphinx/doc/usage/extensions/autosummary.rst

 - :file:`autosummary/attribute.rst` -- template for class attributes
 - :file:`autosummary/method.rst` -- template for class methods

-The following variables available in the templates:
+The following variables are available in the templates:

 .. currentmodule:: None